yunhe20/Grad-PU/README.md

 ## Quick Start

-We have provided the pretarined models in the `pretrained_model` folder, so you can directly use them to reproduce the qualitative and quantitative results.
+We have provided the pretarined models in the `pretrained_model` folder, so you can directly use them to reproduce the results.

 * PU-GAN
 ```